mhdshrz/Object-Storage-Client-Web-Programming-Final-Project/README.md

 4. **Share Files**: Share your files with other users, allowing them to view and download the files you’ve shared.
 5. **Navigate Files**: Use the pagination controls to browse through your file collection efficiently.

-## Contributions

-Contributions are welcome!
-If you have ideas for enhancements or new features, feel free to fork this repository, make changes, and submit a pull request.

 ## Contact

-For any inquiries or support, please contact `your-email@example.com`.
+For any inquiries or support, please contact `mahdielmaximo@gmail.com`.